stefanvictora/hue-scheduler/README.md

 - **FILE**: The file path to your configured light schedules.
 The format is described in detail below.

-## Configuration File
+## Configuration

-To configure your light schedules, Hue Scheduler uses a simple text based file format, where each line corresponds to one light configuration.
+To configure your light schedules, Hue Scheduler uses a simple **text based file format**, where each line corresponds to one light configuration.
 Comment lines can start with either `#` or `//`.
 Empty lines are ignored.

-Each line contains the following parts, separated either by a tab character or at least two spaces:
+Each line contains the following parts, separated either by a tab character or at least two spaces (recommended):

 ~~~yacas
 <Light/Group Name or ID>    <Start Time Expression>    [<Property>:<Value>]*